Mode8fx/FighterSort/README.md

 - Handle extra slots above c07
 - Fix normally-incompatible swaps (e.g. putting a female Inkling mod on a male Inkling slot) by copying the necessary model files from an ArcExplorer export
 - (Re)generate config.json for each mod
+- Issue a warning when a vanilla slot mod conflicts with an extra slot mod
 - Automatically convert all-slot effects into one-slot
 - Generate msg_name.xmsbt to add a custom name and/or Boxing Ring title for each mod
 - Edit ui_chara_db.prcxml to change each character's number of slots